Under Fire (1983 film): Critical response

 Under Fire received a positive response from critics and holds a 91% "Fresh" rating on the review aggregator Rotten Tomatoes from 22 reviews.

 Roger Ebert of the Chicago Sun-Times awarded the film three and a half out of four stars, praising the performances and declaring it one of the year's best films, saying, "The actors in Under Fire never step wrong.
 Nolte is great to watch as the seedy photographer with the beer gut.
 Hackman never really convinced me that he could be an anchorman, but he did a better thing.
 He convinced me that he thought he could be one.
 Joanna Cassidy takes a role that could have been dismissed as 'the girl' and fills it out as a fascinating, textured adult.
 Under Fire surrounds these performances with a vivid sense of place and becomes, somewhat surprisingly, one of the year's best films."
 Geoff Andrew of Time Out praised the film as "tak[ing] an honourable place alongside classic war-torn romance pictures like Casablanca and To Have and Have Not" and concluded by calling it "a thrilling film, with a head, a heart, and muscle."

-John Simon of the National Review wrote- "Under Fire is no masterpiece, but it gives you plenty to absorb and think about.
+John Simon of National Review wrote: "Under Fire is no masterpiece, but it gives you plenty to absorb and think about.
 How many films nowadays can make that claim?"

 Vincent Canby of The New York Times, however, viewed the film less favorably, saying "Under Fire, which was written by Ron Shelton and Clayton Frohman, from a story by Mr. Frohman, means well but it is fatally confused.
 It's silly enough to use a real, bloody war as the backdrop - the excuse, really - for the raising of the consciousnesses of a couple of mini-characters."